Population Interference in Panel Experiments: Panel experiments with population interference and carryover effects

 \section{Panel experiments with population interference and carryover effects}

-Section \ref{subsec: atec} shows that adding a temporal dimension does not hurt inference and may even help if interference remains confined to the spatial dimension.
-Mixed interference, in contrast, affects our ability to draw inference both for the TEC and ATEC, albeit in different ways.
-For temporal exposure contrasts (TEC), the same theorem as in Section \ref{sec: cross-sec} holds (recall that $d_n$ is the maximal degree of the dependency graph of $H_1, \cdots, H_n$): \begin{theorem} Under Assumptions \ref{assump: bddpo}-\ref{assump: nondegeneratevar} and the condition that $d_n = o(n^{1/4})$, we have
+Section \ref{sec: panel} shows that adding a temporal dimension is particularly useful if no carryover effects exist.
+We now consider the setting where there are both carryover effects and population interference, which we call mixed interference.
+As we show below, mixed interference affects our ability to draw inference both for the TEC and ATEC, albeit in different ways.
+For temporal exposure contrasts (TEC), the same theorem as in Section \ref{sec: cross-sec} holds. \begin{theorem} Assume we have a temporally independent assignment mechanism, under Assumption \ref{assump:expmap}-\ref{assump: nondegeneratevar} and the condition that $d_n = o(n^{1/4})$, we have

-\end{theorem} The difference with the pure population setting is not mathematical but conceptual: in the mixed setting, the exposures involve the assignments over previous time steps.
+as $n\to\infty$. \end{theorem} The difference with the pure population setting, discussed in Appendix~\ref{sec: cross-sec}, is not mathematical but conceptual: in the mixed setting, the exposures involve the assignments over previous time steps.
 Consequently, there are generally many more exposures than in the pure population setting, and each unit has a lower probability of receiving each.
 This leads to Horvitz-Thompson estimators with a much larger variance.

 For the average temporal exposure contrast, the difference between population interference and mixed interference is starker.
-The main difficulty is that mixed interference breaks the temporal independence that powered the results of section~\ref{subsec: atec}.
-Stating general theorems is difficult in this setting for the reasons we will discuss in Remark \ref{rmk: rmk1} below.
-Instead, we focus on a specific setting, to illustrate the type of results that can be derived under mixed interference, and emphasize the fact that strong assumptions are required even in a relatively simple scenario.
+The main difficulty is that mixed interference breaks the temporal independence that powered the results of Section~\ref{subsec: atec}.

+Nevertheless, we can still establish a general central limit theorem, be it under some additional assumptions.
+In particular, we require a restriction on the rate at which the variance shrinks. \begin{assumption} Assume that